Frequently Asked Questions

 A. For guided tours of the Theatre, the Museum refers to internal guides, the only ones authorised to accompany visitors in the auditorium, the boxes, the foyer and under the stage.

-Excluding the days when rehearsals are in progress or performances are scheduled, guided tours are provided at 16.00 (in English) and at 16.45 (in Italian).
-We suggest you buy your ticket at guided visit ticket online to avoid finding no places available (20 people max.) on arrival.
+Excluding the days when rehearsals are in progress or performances are scheduled, guided tours are provided every day.
+We suggest you buy your ticket online to avoid finding no places available (20 people max.) on arrival.
 If places are still available on the day, then you can also buy a ticket at the Museum ticket desk.

 If you prefer to take a personalised tour, at a different time, it is necessary to contact the Museum at firstname.lastname@example.org, stating the day, time and preferred language.

 A. A specific lift goes directly to the Museum’s rooms and to the theatre boxes.
 If you need to take the lift, you can ask staff at the entrance for assistance.
 Admission is free for disabled visitors and an accompanying person.